As Tax Deadline Nears, IRS Warns Of Tax Fraud Schemes On The Rise

 If you think you’ve been a victim of tax fraud, report it to the IRS immediately.
 If you believe your tax return may have been incorrect or fraudulent, Tsui advises you to work with a legitimate tax specialist to fix and amend your return to avoid any penalties or interest fees on debt owed to the government.

-For a full list of recommendations and resources to prevent and report tax fraud, click here.
+Find a full list of recommendations and resources to prevent and report tax fraud.